 Yes.
 Only case parties can receive text message notifications.

-No. OJD does not send text message hearing notifications in confidential cases such as juvenile delinquency, juvenile dependency, and civil commitment cases.
+OJD does not send text message hearing notifications in confidential cases such as juvenile delinquency and civil commitment cases.
 However, starting January 1, 2022, OJD will send text message notifications for hearings in juvenile dependency cases

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how